Dembla/OpsPilot_Hackathon/README.md

 # CONFLUENT CLOUD Hackathon
-This was the hackathon project based on confluent cloud, kafka, flink, AI
+This was the hackathon project from SCRATCH based on confluent cloud, kafka, flink, AI

 # OpsPilot: AI-Powered Streaming Incident Investigator